djberghoff/startbootstrap-clean-blog-jekyll/_posts/2014-09-24-man-must-explore.markdown

 ---
 layout:     post
-title:      "Man must explore, and this is exploration at its greatest"
+title:      "Man must explore, and this is exploration at its greatest TEST"
 subtitle:
 date:       2014-09-24 12:00:00
 author: